Tested Baking & Dessert Recipes & Videos

 bibliography

-Apple Streusel Cake Tested Recipe
+Apple Streusel Cake Recipe & Video

 Printer Friendly Page

 Through the ages apples were not merely a fruit to be eaten as food, they were also thought to be magical, with their powers extending from curing diseases, ensuring fertility, to giving immortality.
 Even today the apple provides both good and bad symbolism.
 As Boria Sax tells us in 'Rooted in America' there is "linkage of apples to health, to rural and domestic industry, to sin and sex, to purity and danger, and to all-American identity."
-But most of us usually focus on apples as a food and the fact is is that they are an important cultivated fruit in most temperate parts of the world.
+But most of us usually focus on apples as a food and the fact is, is that they are an important cultivated fruit in most temperate parts of the world.
 Apple varieties now number well into the thousands with each having its own unique color, shape, texture and flavor.
 Their colors can range from red, green, yellow to brown; its flavors can be sweet, tart, mellow, or spicy; and its textures can be soft and mealy, to hard, to crisp so there is an apple to suit everyone's tastes.

 Related Recipes You May Like

-Apple Cake
+Blueberry Cake

 Apple Tart